LaurentRDC/npstreams/README.rst

 The goal is to provide tested routines that operate on streams (or generators) of arrays instead of dense arrays.

 Streaming reduction operations (sums, averages, etc.) can be implemented in constant memory, which in turns allows for easy parallelization.
-Some routines in npstreams are parallelized in this way.

 In my experience, this approach has been a godsend when working with images; the images are read one-by-one from disk and combined/processed in a streaming fashion.

+This package is developed in conjunction with other software projects in the `Siwick research group <www.physics.mcgill.ca/siwicklab>`_

 Motivating Example
 ------------------